rossbrandon/rossbrandon.dev/src/content/posts/minimovie-a-simple-unoriginal-twist.md

 ## Minimal, Yet Interesting

 Let’s face it: we all watch a lot of movies and TV shows.
-When I am not building software, reading about software, or otherwise interacting with something software-engineering-adjacent, I’m usually taking breaks inside some sort of story\*.
+When I am not building software, reading about software, or otherwise interacting with something software-engineering-adjacent, I’m usually taking breaks inside some sort of story[^time].
 I love a good sci-fi adventure, crime thriller, or comedy to take my mind off of the world.
 But no matter how engaging the film is, I inevitably end up on my phone looking stuff up:

 - “How old was that actor when they filmed this?”
 - ”What else have I seen them in?”
 - “What's their net worth?
 Who are their parents?
 Are they related to that other actor I'm thinking of?”
 - ”Where can I stream the sequel?“

-_\*Time usage is hyperbole.
-Between kids and obligations, free time is pretty limited._

 The answers are all out there, it’s just that getting to them can be distracting. _But wait… this is a solved problem!
 IMDB exists!_ Yes.
 Yes, it does… and I hate it.
 IMDB, at least in the last few years, has been completely taken over by ads and bloat.
 Half of the time I'm scrolling past full-page banners and sponsored content just to find a birthday or _that one actor’s name I can never remember_.
 And for the more random questions (net worth, family tree, fun facts, etc), I'm bouncing between Google, Wikipedia, and whatever (even more ad-covered) celebrity gossip site happens to rank first 😬.